open-telemetry/opentelemetry-ebpf-profiler/CONTRIBUTING.md

 * All required GitHub workflows have succeeded.
 * Urgent fix can take exception as long as it has been actively communicated among [Maintainer]s.
+* Before merging, the [Maintainer] should review PR comments and add proper credit attribution to reviewers whose suggestions were accepted.
+This can be done by adding `Co-Authored-By: <reviewer>` lines to the commit message for substantive review contributions.
+This ensures reviewers receive proper credit for their work rather than having it reimplemented without attribution.

 Any [Maintainer] can merge the PR once the above criteria have been met.